 City Council Members are responsible for the administration of the City.
 It provides for such departments and employees as it deems appropriate and designates the powers and duties of its officers and employees consistent with state statutes and the City’s Home Rule Charter.
 The City Council adopts such personnel and administrative regulations as it deems necessary and appropriate.
 All officers and employees of the City are responsible to the final authority of the City Council.
 Council Members shall be elected for four year terms.

-Term: Dec, 2015 - Dec, 2017
+Term: Dec, 2019 - Dec 2021

 K. John Wood, Mayor Pro Tem

 Mayor Pro Tem is responsible for performing all the duties of a Mayor when the Mayor is absent or recused.

-Dawn Glanc, Council member
+Peggy Lindsey, Council member